Pwarren61222/post-install-config/README.md

 <img src="https://imgur.com/AJz4CLP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, I manipulated diffferent roles and its permissions to see how it allows certain people having certain levels of access within Os-Ticket.
+In this step, I manipulated diffferent roles and its permissions to see how it allows certain people to have certain levels of access within Os-Ticket.
 </p>
 <br />